ParallelMaths/parallel/pages/10-18-smilla-sense-snow.md

 The sides of the heptagon have length 4.

-The centre of each arc is a vertex of the heptagon, and the ends of the arc are the midpoints of the two adjacent sides.
+The centre of each arc is a vertex of the heptagon, and the ends of the arcs are the midpoints of the two adjacent sides.

 What is the total shaded area?